JAlcocerT/JAlcocerT/content/blog/dev-astro-md.md

     3.  **Client-Side Hydration:** To ensure the editor only loads on the client, you would use a client-side hydration directive like `client:only`.
 This tells Astro to skip rendering this component on the server and to only load and render it on the client once the page is interactive.
 This is the key to making it work seamlessly with an Astro theme without bogging down your site's initial load.
     4.  **Import and Initialize:** Inside your Astro component, you would import the necessary JavaScript and CSS files for the editor and then initialize a new editor instance, pointing it to a container `div` in your component's template.

 In summary, the TOAST UI Editor is a powerful and flexible tool.

 Its dual-mode approach is highly effective for a wide range of users, and it integrates very well with a modern framework like Astro, especially when implemented as a client-side rendered component.

+### FastAPI vs NextJS as Astro Editor

+Time to choose whats the BE is going to be.

+Perfect!

+I've created a comprehensive `fastapi-vs-nextjs.md` document that covers all the considerations for choosing between FastAPI and Next.js for your Git-based admin panel.

+📋 **Key Highlights from the Document:**

+**FastAPI Approach:**
+- **Best for**: Python developers who want maximum flexibility
+- **Pros**: Rich Python ecosystem, excellent performance, clean API separation
+- **Cons**: Two deployments, CORS complexity, more infrastructure to manage
+- **Timeline**: 1-2 weeks

+**Next.js Approach:**
+- **Best for**: Developers who want simplicity and speed
+- **Pros**: Single deployment, no CORS issues, easier maintenance, lower costs
+- **Cons**: JavaScript/TypeScript only, serverless limitations
+- **Timeline**: 1-2 weeks

+**Both Approaches:**
+- ✅ **Reliable** - Both are production-ready
+- ✅ **User-friendly** - Toast UI Editor provides excellent UX
+- ✅ **Same functionality** - Git integration, Cloudflare Pages rebuilds
+- ✅ **Same timeline** - 1-2 weeks implementation

+🎯 **My Recommendation:**

+For your use case (Astro theme with Git-based content management), I'd lean toward **Next.js** because:

+1. **Simpler deployment** - One service instead of two
+2. **Lower costs** - Free hosting on Vercel
+3. **Easier maintenance** - Single codebase to manage
+4. **Faster development** - No CORS setup, unified development experience

+But if you're more comfortable with Python or need maximum flexibility, **FastAPI is equally valid** and will deliver the same great user experience with Toast UI Editor.

+The document includes detailed code examples, cost analysis, and implementation timelines to help you make the best decision for your project!

 ---

 ## Conclusions

 ---